hydrovorobey/WayDown/README.md

 *Usage of the package:*
-- install the package from GitHub
+- download and last release of the package from GitHub
-- install required libs (if necessary)
+- install package and required libs install.packages('copula') install.packages('markovchain')
+install.packages("path_to_package/WayDown/", repos=NULL, type="source")
 - load daily (data to disaggregate) and sub-daily (e.g. 1 min, 10 min measured data) precipitation in workspace (data must be provided in specified format, see example)
 - select required parameters for convergence and max iteration number
 - run the WayDown function - it returns a dataframe with disaggregated time-series